rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 ![](https://www.dropbox.com/s/1n4illp1wmls1z4/picrust_tutorial.png?raw=1)

 If you like you can explore other visualizations with STAMP or attempt to load KOs instead within STAMP.
+For example, you should be able to answer the following question.

+Q6) What is the most significant KO between Healthy and Sick using a multiple test corrected Welch's t-test?